taw00/manuscript-css/README.md

 # Good luck!

-Check out the [example manuscripts](templates/) in this repository and I think how everything works with `manuscript.css` becomes obvious.
+Check out the manuscript [templates](./v4.0/templates/) and [examples](./v4.0/examples/) in this repository and I think how everything works with `manuscript.css` becomes obvious.

 Good luck.
 Now, quit fooling around on the internet and write something.